datahub-project/datahub/docs/how/add-custom-data-platform.md

 # Adding a custom Dataset Data Platform

+A Data Platform represents a 3rd party system from which [Metadata Entities](https://datahubproject.io/docs/metadata-modeling/metadata-model/) are ingested from.
+Each Dataset that is ingested is associated with a single platform, for example MySQL, Snowflake, Redshift, or BigQuery.

 There are some cases in which you may want to add a custom Data Platform identifier for a Dataset.
 For example, you have an internal data system that is not widely available, or you're using a Data Platform that is not natively supported by DataHub.